 For the V/C ratio graphic, the data is based on 2005, 2010 and 2030 A.M./P.M. peak volume data generated from ARC's travel demand model for Mobility 2030, the 2030 RTP and the FY 2005-2010 TIP, approved in December 2004.
 The travel demand model incorporates lane addition improvements and updates to the network as appropriate.
-As the life of the
+As the life of the RTP progresses, volume and/or V/C ratio data may appear inconsistent due to (1) effect of implementation of nearby new or expanded facilities or (2) impact of socio-economic data on facility types.

-Preliminary Report: October 4, 2005 DEVELOPMENT OF REGIONAL IMPACT Project: Brookwood Village #901 Final Report Due: November 3, 2005 REVIEW REPORT Comments Due By: October 17, 2005
+Preliminary Report: October 3, 2005 DEVELOPMENT OF REGIONAL IMPACT Project: Brookwood Village #901 Final Report Due: November 2, 2005 Review Report Comments Due By: October 17, 2005